smartcoop/design/content/templates/_components/c-table-of-content/02-c-table-of-content-with-content.md

 The navigation is clickable.
 There's also a way to navigate and share each section with the URL.
 Each title is dynamically (by js) converted as a slug that can be used as `anchor`.
+The hash is changing dynamically in the URL when clicking and scrolling to an article in order to share it by copy/paste from the URL bar (www.whatever.com/table-of-content#my-article)

 So to access direclty [the Droits de l'Entreprise partagée section](#droits-de-lentreprise-partagee), you can simply add **#droits-de-lentreprise-partagee** to the URL (slug removes accents, special characters and spaces)

 #### Example: